This is our idea of the best slab but there are some other options you could consider that may better suit your needs. Read below to learn more.

 All 3 types of slabs will need a footer and a slab of at least 4″ thick.
 The footers depth needs to be the depth of the frost line or as per local code, but no less than 12″ deep.
 The width of the footer needs to be at least 12″ wide.

-Here you can see illustration of all 3 styles of slabs for a Coast to Coast Carports built Garage that is a 24′ wide by 30′ long (24×30).
+Here you can see illustration of all 3 styles of slabs for a Coast to Coast Carports built metal garage that is a 24′ wide by 30′ long (24×30).

 Some of our customers will want to know where to place their anchors.
 That question is best answered by the engineered drawings.
 If they do not have drawings, then a good rule of thumb is at each end, AND next every other support post.
 However, most building companies will offer their own anchoring.
 And some, like Coast to Coast, add cement anchoring for free.
 They use self tapping expansion anchors, wedge anchors, or adhesive anchors.